 Thinking of buying shares in British banking giant Barclays?
 You’re in the right place.
 We’ve created a wealth of useful, easy to follow guides to help ensure that your Barclays investment draws on all the knowledge and skill you need to become a switched on investor.

-If you’re ready to buy Barclays stock, follow the links below and get a great deal from a top broker.
+If you’re ready to buy Barclays shares, follow the links below and get a great deal from a top broker.
 If you’re keen to develop your knowledge before taking the plunge, read on.

 Buy Barclays shares, right now

 Ready to buy Barclays shares?
 Click on the links below to choose which online broker fits your needs best.
 Our helpful guides will show you the best investment choices and explain how they work.

 Trade Barclays shares, right now

 Maybe you’re looking for an alternative to long-term investing?
 You can trade shares in Barclays instead, aiming for shorter-term profits by buying and selling across a speedier timeframe.
 We’ve reviewed the best low-fee online brokers, all of whom are well- suited to higher-volume trading.

-How to buy Barclays stock in 7 simple steps
+How to buy Barclays shares in 7 simple steps

 It takes hard work and patience to achieve consistent success on the stock market.
 If you want to buy shares in Barclays, you’ll want to research the company, research the stock’s history, analyse the state of the broader market, then choose the investment method you want to use.

-Often people start buying shares online with small amounts of capital.
+Often people start buying Barclays shares online with small amounts of capital.
 As you gain experience, you can start to venture more money, or even try more complex forms of investments.
 Here’s a quick checklist to follow as you consider investing in Barclays shares.

 - Know the company.
 What is Barclays?
 How did the company get started?
 What’s led to its growth?
 Is the company’s revenue and profit growth accelerating, or decelerating?
 The more you know about the company, the better equipped you’ll be to make smart investment decisions when deciding whether or not to buy shares.